Indian Voters Inundated with Deepfakes During the Largest Democratic Exercise in the World

 Deepfakes are making waves this year, aiming to influence voters casting ballots in over 50 elections, and India’s general election – the largest in the world – was no exception.
 In India, where nearly a billion people are eligible to vote, creating political deepfakes is a booming business.
 AI-generated audio and visual creators worked tirelessly throughout India’s seven-phase elections from April 19 to June 1 to produce content for politicians from different political parties.
 For synthetic media creators in India, political deepfakes are a lucrative source of income, wielding significant power due to their extensive reach.
 More than 75% of Indians were exposed to political deepfakes in India’s general election, and nearly one in four believed AI-generated content was real.

-These statistics underscore the harm that AI-generated deepfakes can cause the general populace by adding a layer of complexity to spotting and combatting election-related disinformation.
+These statistics underscore the harm that AI-generated deepfakes can cause the general populace by adding a layer of complexity to spotting and combatting election-related narrative attacks.
 Blackbird.AI’s Constellation Narrative Intelligence Platform analyzed millions of social media conversations around the Indian general election, uncovering the influence of deepfakes, and Compass by Blackbird.AI provided necessary context by checking claims.

 Generative AI has been a notable factor in many elections this year, but the widespread use of deepfakes during the general election in the world’s largest democracy stood out.
 With over 460 million social media users, India has a vast online landscape that is easy to manipulate.
 In such a highly connected community, false claims and deepfakes can travel very quickly, making it even more challenging to discern what is real and why certain narratives are being propagated.